 Introduction

 This paper will argue that one of the biggest challenges for livestock genomics is to make whole-genome sequencing and functional genomics applicable to breeding practice.
 It discusses potential explanations for why it is so difficult to consistently improve the accuracy of genomic prediction by means of whole-genome sequence data, and three potential attacks on the problem.
+Because whole-genome sequence data is much more expensive than the SNP chip genotypes currently used, it needs to deliver a large and consistent improvement to be worthwhile.

 The major achievement of livestock genomics in the past few decades was the implementation of genomic selection.
-After mixed results with marker-assisted selection — indisputable successes with damaging alleles of large effect (Knol et al., 2016; Schütz et al., 2008), the detection of and selection against which have now become fairly routine (Georges et al., 2019), and questionable usefulness for complex traits (Dekkers, 2004; Lowe and Bruce, 2019) — the combination SNP genotyping chips that cover the whole genome in markers, and estimation methods that surmounted the p≫n problem of simultaneously dealing with many markers, made genomic selection possible.
+After mixed results with marker-assisted selection — indisputable successes with damaging alleles of large effect (Knol et al., 2016; Schütz et al., 2008), the detection of and selection against which have now become fairly routine (Georges et al., 2019), and questionable usefulness for complex traits (Dekkers, 2004; Lowe and Bruce, 2019) — the combination of SNP genotyping chips that cover the whole genome in markers, and estimation methods that surmounted the p≫n problem of simultaneously dealing with many markers, made genomic selection possible.
+Nowadays, large breeding programs are likely to have more genotyped animals than markers, but treating marker effects as random still makes conceptual sense.

-Genomic selection has deep roots, going back at least to discussions about selection on single loci (Fernando and Grossman, 1989; Smith, 1967; Soller, 1978), but at some point in the late 1990s, the field shifted its focus from the identifying key loci to use in marker-assisted selection to treating the whole genome statistically (Haley and Visscher, 1998; Lande and Thompson, 1990; Meuwissen et al., 2001; Nejati-Javaremi et al., 1997).
+Genomic selection has deep roots, going back at least to discussions about selection on single loci (Fernando and Grossman, 1989; Smith, 1967; Soller, 1978), but at some point in the late 1990s, the field shifted its focus from identifying key loci to use in marker-assisted selection to treating the whole genome statistically (Haley and Visscher, 1998; Lande and Thompson, 1990; Meuwissen et al., 2001; Nejati-Javaremi et al., 1997).
 Implementation happened first in dairy cattle breeding (Wiggans et al., 2017), later in pigs (Knol et al., 2016), poultry (Wolc et al., 2016), and many other animal and plant breeding programs (Hickey et al., 2017).

 Thanks to its role in enabling genomic selection, the SNP chip, i.e., a family of high-throughput array-based methods for SNP genotyping (reviewed by Ragoussis 2009), is in the running for the title of most impactful genomic technology.
-The SNP chip has attractive properties: enough markers for genome-wide genotyping, cheap and accurate, and gives rise to well-behaved tabular data.
+The SNP chip has attractive properties: enough markers for genome-wide genotyping, cheap and accurate, and gives rise to well-behaved tabular data – as opposed to sequence data, which requires more computation, and raises questions about how to represent the genetic information.
 Many routine analyses are built around SNP chip data.
 With some linear algebra, SNP chip genotypes can be turned into a similarity matrix (i.e., genomic relationship matrix) that can be plugged in as a variance—covariance matrix in a linear mixed model (VanRaden, 2008).
-That is the gist of genomic selection.
+That is the essence of genomic selection.
 There is a whole technical literature on how these models can be fitted efficiently, evaluated and incorporate as much data as possible (reviewed by Misztal et al., 2020).

 The current state of genomic prediction with whole-genome sequencing